Southampton-RSG-Training/industry-skills-agile-training/episodes/15-working-with-clients.md

 ::: challenge

-## Solo Challenge: From Product Vision to MVP
+## Solo Exercise: From Product Vision to MVP

 (5 minutes)